 Pristine beaches, not overrun by tourists...
 Gorgeous shore-lines to fall in love again...
 Once forbidden, it now becomes one of the most popular places among Americans.

-UPDATE: Sandals has yet to open overwater bungalows in the Montenegro Bay this November, but they've already announced (and presented) their additional 12 new overwater villas that are ready for booking for arrivals starting February 1, 2017.
+UPDATE: Sandals has already announced (and presented) their additional 12 new overwater villas that are ready for booking for arrivals starting February 1, 2017.